-The 80% board or the tenkeyless keyboard, commonly abbreviated as TKL keyboard is a more portable option.
+An 80% board or the tenkeyless keyboard, commonly abbreviated as a TKL keyboard is a more portable option.
 TKL keyboards have a more compact form than the full-sized keyboard.
 The only thing missing in the TKL keyboard compared to the full-sized keyboard is the Numpad.
 Along with the portability, comes a slightly lower price than the full keyboard.

 There is another form which is known as the ergonomic keyboards.
 These keyboards have a different layout and are usually split in the middle.
 Some of these ergonomic keyboards are partially split too.
 These partially split keyboards are connected at the bottom.

 A nice thing about ergonomic keyboards is that they come in a wide range of sizes.
 So you can opt for full, compact, or just any size you want.

 Fully split ergonomic keyboards offer the most flexibility.
 You can position each half of the keyboard in an angle you work.
 If you have a quirky way of typing or playing games, then this type of keyboard will suit perfectly.